Will Hall (writer): Career

 In 2002, Hall joined activist Ed Russell to initiate a volunteer-run, low-power Pacifica Radio affiliate FM community radio station in Florence, Massachusetts called Valley Free Radio (VFR).

 He is host of "Madness Radio", an interview format radio show which began on VFR and has been syndicated on the Pacifica Radio Network, including KBOO in Oregon, KRFP in Idaho, and WOOL Black Sheep Radio in Vermont.

 From 2004 to 2009 he was on the co-coordinator collective of The Icarus Project, and he is author of Harm Reduction Guide to Coming Off Psychiatric Drugs, published by Freedom Center and The Icarus Project.

 He is assistant director of Portland Hearing Voices in Portland, Oregon.
 Hall has worked as a consultant for Mental Disability Rights International in Mexico and Argentina; has taught at Sigmund Freud University in Vienna, Austria and Ljubljana, Slovenia; and has given talks and trainings in more than 35 countries.

 Hall has a counseling, coaching and therapy practice.
 Hall has a Master of Arts in Process Work (MAPW) from the Process Work Institute in Portland, Oregon (2011) and a certificate in Open Dialogue through the Institute of Dialogic Practice in the village of Haydenville, Williamsburg, Massachusetts (2012).
 He is currently a PhD candidate at Maastricht University School of Mental Health and Neuroscience working in psychiatric epidemiology with Professor Jim van Os, and an advisor of the International Institute for Psychiatric Drug Withdrawal.

+In 2023, Peter Lehmann translated and published a German translation of Halls's book Outside Mental Health – Voices and Visions of Madness with the title Jenseits der Psychiatrie – Stimmen und Visionen des Wahnsinns im Madness Radio.